marinfotache/Data-Processing-Analysis-Science-with-R/13 Introduction to Machine Learning/readme.md

 Basic (and not-so-basic) options for building and assessing Machine Learning models with the `tidymodels` ecosystem.
+A (more) complicated way.